ankaAR/bestiario5e/_creatures/hutijin.md

 ***Attack*** Hutijin attacks once with his mace.

-***Lightning Storm (Costs 2 Actions)*** Hutijin releases lightning in a 20-foot radius.
+***Lightning Storm (cuesta 2 acciones)*** Hutijin releases lightning in a 20-foot radius.
 All other creatures in that area must each make a DC 22 Dexterity saving throw, taking 18 (4d8) lightning damage on a failed save, or half as much damage on a successful one.

 ***Teleport*** Hutijin uses his Teleport action.